Blood Theatre: Plot

-Dean Murdock, the owner of the Starlite Theater chain, purchases an abandoned theater that was once the site of a horrific massacre perpetrated by the disgruntled owner on the theater's closing night.
+Dean Murdock, the owner of the Spotlite Theater chain, purchases an abandoned theater that was once the site of a horrific massacre perpetrated by the disgruntled owner on the theater's closing night.
 He notifies his employees of the chain's acquisition of the property, and promotes several to renovate and subsequently operate the theater.
 To motivate his employees, he offers a $1,000 bonus that will go to one of them after a test run, much to the chagrin of his incredulous assistant, Miss Blackwell.

 Two cheerleader friends of Jennifer, one of the theater's employees, arrive at the abandoned theater to meet her.
 They find the theater empty, and both are stabbed to death by an unknown man in a tuxedo.
 During a screening at the main theater, Selena, a disgruntled concession stand employee left out of Murdock's promotion, causes a scene, and is escorted out by Miss Blackwell.

 Meanwhile, Jennifer, Adrian, and Malcolm arrive at the abandoned theater property and begin cleaning.
 The three find some old reels of film upstairs, decide to project them.
 On the reels, they see a filmed stage play, during which the audience flees in terror as the auditorium fills with smoke.
 The projector catches fire midway through.
 Jennifer flees, and witnesses a smiling elderly man in a tuxedo who attempts to choke her before disappearing.
 Jennifer is so frightened by the incident that she refuses to return until the opening night.

 Selena and Darcy request to be transferred to the theater, which Murdock agrees to.
 Adrian, while at the theater alone, witnesses a typewriter begin typing by itself; the message reads: "Don't be hasty.
 This theater could be yours."
 Meanwhile, Lisa and Dee-Dee, two other Spotlite employees dropping off the contents of Jennifer's old locker, are attacked in the auditorium and stabbed to death.